 If you are going to plant a garden this year, you might be wanting to plant some zucchini.
-Below I am going to share some tips and tricks to growing zucchini to help your plants produce the best they can.
+Below, I will share some tips and tricks to growing zucchini to help your plants produce the best they can.

 Tips and Tricks to Growing Zucchini

 I love zucchini because you can use it for so many things, stir-fries, lasagna, cookies and bread, and so much more.
 One of the tastiest ways to eat zucchini is fried and dipped in ranch.
 Is it the healthiest?
 No, but it sure tastes incredible!
 Zucchini is so easy to grow, and it grows in abundance that you might be giving it away!

-You can always start growing zucchini seeds indoors right before spring, then transfer to your garden after the signs of the last frost.
+You can always start growing zucchini seeds indoors right before spring, then transfer them to your garden after the signs of the last frost.
 Otherwise, start from a plant directly into your outdoor garden.

 Good Soil Helps Grow Zucchini

-For an optimal production of your zucchini, aim for fertile, well-drained soil that is in full sun.
+For an optimal production of your zucchini, aim for fertile, well-drained soil in full sun.
 Tricks to growing zucchini need warm weather and lots of sunshine to grow!

 When you plant, try to aim for 2 to 4 feet apart from each plant.
 They need to have air circulation to help prevent disease and rot.
 A great option is to plant zucchini on a low hill!
 Aim for around 6-12 inches on the high and anywhere from 12-24 inches wide.